LinkedDataFragments/Server.js/README.md

 ### _(Optional)_ Running in a Docker container

-To launch a [Docker](https://www.docker.com/) container for the LDF server, you must first build the container:
+If you want to rapidly deploy the server as a microservice, you can build a [Docker](https://www.docker.com/) container as follows:

 ```
 docker build -t ldf-server .